Home » Day In The Life Of: Jewellery Designer, Bonnie Bling

-This week, we are getting to know Mhairi McKenzie, Blingleader of award winning fashion and accessories brand, Bonnie Bling.
+This week, we are getting to know Mhairi McKenzie, Bling-leader of award winning fashion and accessories brand, Bonnie Bling.

 Starting life as a graphic designer, Ms Bling launched the brand in 2002, specialising in her very own brand of fun, tongue in cheek acrylic accessories.
-Proudly made in Scotland - from lasers no less(!)
-Bonnie Bling has been worn by many a famous face from Lana Del Rey to Usain Bolt and even Sir Elton John being accustomed her wares.
+Proudly made in Scotland – from lasers no less!
+Bonnie Bling has been worn by many famous faces, from Lana Del Rey to Usain Bolt and even Sir Elton John being accustomed her wares.
 Best known for putting Scottish slang back in style, Blingers are not shy when it comes to putting their hearts on their sleeves, or jumpers and jackets for that matter!
-With slogans from 'Peely Wally' to 'Trumps a Jobby' and even custom pieces available to order, we can all understand why #BlingersAreBest!
-So in that note, a Scottish laser cutter gets up to in a day in the life of Bonnie Bling.
+With slogans from ‘Peely Wally’ to ‘Trumps a Jobby’ and even custom pieces available to order, we can all understand why #BlingersAreBest!
+So in that note, here is what a Scottish laser cutter gets up to in a day in the life of Bonnie Bling.

 Tell us a little bit about what you do?

 ‘With a Highland heritage, a love for island life and a buzz from the bright lights of the Finnieston strip, Bonnie Bling mixes old and new Scottish life into bold, clever, laser cut jewellry designs and a range of homeware and accessory products.’